Note

 else:

-print("Warning: Not all pore volumes are fully explained within the data period")
+print("Warning: the gamma distribution is not fully explained within the data period")

 print(f"Fraction explained at start: {frac_explained_forward[0]:.2f}")